The LHCb upgrade I: Software and computing

-The \sprucing performs three main functions: it applies further selections to data saved into the \FULL stream (data skimming); it enables the tuning of the amount of event information to be persisted in the final output files through the \turbo mechanism (data slimming); it streams the data into a number of different physics stream files and create file summary records (FSR) that store metadata about the file content in the output \root files (see Sect.~\ref{subsec:dataprocessing_flow}.
-Data skimming and slimming can also be combined as needed.

-A typical example of data skimming is represented by events selected by inclusive topological \hlttwo trigger selections ~\cite{LHCb-DP-2019-001}, which were instrumental in \runone and \runtwo.
+The \sprucing performs three main functions: it applies further selections to data saved into the \FULL stream (data skimming); it enables the tuning of the amount of event information to be persisted in the final output files through the \turbo mechanism (data slimming); it streams the data into a number of different physics stream files and create file summary records (FSR) that store metadata about the file content in the output \root files (see section~\ref{subsec:dataprocessing_flow}.
+Data skimming and slimming can also be combined as needed. ` A typical example of data skimming is represented by events selected by inclusive topological \hlttwo trigger selections~\cite{LHCb-DP-2019-001}, which were instrumental in \runone and \runtwo.
 These \hlttwo selections persist the full event information into the \FULL stream.
 These events are further processed by exclusive \sprucing algorithms that perform again the particle reconstruction and apply further selections to reduce the data volume to be saved to disk (data skimming).
 The same procedure can be applied to specific samples, such as data sets used to derive data driven calibrations in particle identification algorithms

 Data in the \FULL stream can also be used to tune the amount of event information that the selective persistence of \Hlt selections saves on output, in view of a future implementation in \Hlttwo, reducing the size of the events saved on disk for further physics analysis (data slimming).